A little about us..

 In addition to the Intensive Retreats they conduct monthly in the U.S., the Morrisons have also led a number of international conferences and retreats.
 A few examples include: International Leadership Training Seminars with Youth With a Mission, training for Mother’s Choice in Hong Kong, and retreats and conferences for various denominations and organizations.
 One example is the Annual Clergy Retreat for the Diocese of Asia at the invitation of Archbishop Moses Tay, Church of England.

-The Morrisons have also trained and equipped international teams that have enabled the ministry to expand into England, Holland, Germany, Austria and France.
+The Morrisons have also trained and equipped international teams that have enabled the ministry to expand into England, Holland, Germany, Italy, Austria and France.
 Teams have also done training in Singapore, India and Hong Kong.
-The Healing for the Nations office is in the U.S. in Independence, Missouri.
-Blue Springs is home for the Morrisons and the retreat venue.
 They have been married since December 1, 1984.
 They have six children and eight grandchildren.

 Rujon Wilson Morrison